-To increase the rate of opening/closing, turn the adjustment screws on the speed controls OUT, counterclockwise.
-In decrease the rate of opening/closing, turn the adjustment screws on the speed controls IN, clockwise.
+To increase the rate of opening/closing, turn the adjustment screws on the speed controls OUT, counterclockwise (See Figure 2B on following page).
+In decrease the rate of opening/closing, turn the adjustment screws on the speed controls IN, clockwise (See Figure 2A on following page).